 Alejandro Barraza is the coordinator of the Hispanic Youth and Young Adult Ministry in the Diocese of Sacramento, CA. Alex has served youth as a volunteer, parish director, diocesan coordinator, and nationally for the past twenty-seven years.
 He participates in the Congar Institute as a presenter on topics related to Pastoral Juvenil and Hispanic ministry.
 Alex is bilingual and bicultural, in these last months of the pandemic he has dedicated himself to training parish leaders on the great opportunity to adapt our ministries to social networks.

-Jennifer (Jenny) Kodysz is blessed to serve the Diocese of Austin as the associate director in the office of Youth, Young Adult, and Campus Ministry where she primarily serves high school youth ministry leaders and pastors through support, training, and consultation.
-She also manages the Austin diocesan youth conference and works closely with National Catholic Youth Conference.
+Jennifer (Jenny) Kodysz is blessed to serve the Diocese of Austin as the associate director in the office of Youth, Young Adult, and Campus Ministry where she primarily serves middle and high school youth ministry leaders and pastors through support, training, and consultation.
+She also manages the Austin diocesan catholic youth conference (DCYC) and works closely with National Catholic Youth Conference.

 Jenny’s undergraduate work was in English and journalism.
 She also has her Master of Arts degree from the Augustine Institute.
-She has a deep love for God, her family, evangelization, and St. Paul.
-She is a freelance writer, loves to travel to big cities, and lives just north of Austin, Texas with her two dogs and two birds.
+She has a deep love for God, her family, evangelization, St. Paul, and St. Augustine.
+She is a freelance writer and editor, loves to travel to big cities, and lives just north of Austin, Texas with her dog and two birds.